rspec/rspec-rails/README.md

 Passes if the object is a `Widget` and returns true for `new_record?`

 ## `render_template`

-* Delegates to Rails' assert_template.
+- Delegates to Rails' `assert_template`
-* Available in request, controller, and view specs.
+- Available in request, controller, and view specs

-In request and controller specs, apply to the response object:
+In request and controller specs, apply to the `response` object:

 ```ruby
 expect(response).to render_template("new")
 ```

-In view specs, apply to the view object:
+In view specs, apply to the `view` object:

 ```ruby
 expect(view).to render_template(:partial => "_form", :locals => { :widget => widget } )
 ```

 ## `redirect_to`

-* Delegates to assert_redirect
+- Delegates to `assert_redirect`
-* Available in request and controller specs.
+- Available in request and controller specs

 ```ruby
 expect(response).to redirect_to(widgets_path)